madroxdupe42/peacefulscience.org/content/prints/aar-metzger-gae.md

     Ibid., 26, 31, 37, 99.
 For further discussion on the construction of world religions, see Tomoko Masuzawa, [_The Invention of World Religions: Or, How European Universalism Was Preserved in the Language of Pluralism_](https://www.amazon.com/dp/0226509893) (Chicago: The University of Chicago Press, 2005), 20; Jason Ānanda Josephson, [_The Invention of Religion in Japan_](https://www.amazon.com/dp/B009MBTR3O) (Chicago: The University of Chicago Press, 2012).
 See also: Derrick Peterson, [_Flat Earths and Fake Footnotes: The Strange Tale of How the Conflict of Science and Christianity Was Written Into History_](https://www.amazon.com/dp/B08X79J5Q8) (Eugene: Cascade Books, 2020), 42-90.

-In reading Swamidass’s pursuit of a multifaceted and many-splendored beauty in a world of fractures, I call to mind Owen Gingerich’s treatment of Copernicus’s challenge to the Ptolemic conception of the universe.
+In reading Swamidass’s pursuit of a multifaceted and many-splendored beauty in a world of fractures, I call to mind Owen Gingerich’s treatment of Copernicus' challenge to the Ptolemic conception of the universe.
 Gingrich argues that aesthetics played a foundational and pivotal role in scientific exploration, specifically the Copernican Revolution.
 Beauty, not simply cold facts, leads to scientific discovery.[^27] Along with Einstein’s novel scientific work, Copernicus’ revolution was “motivated by the passionate search for symmetries and an aesthetic structure of the universe.
-Only afterward the facts, and even the crisis, are marshalled in support of the new world view.”[^28] Copernicus’ revolution moved us beyond the separation of planetary motions into homocentric spheres, and with them Ptolemy’s equant, which Copernicus believed resulted in a cosmological “monster” of disparate parts rather than a whole “man”.[^29] Swamidass brings this pursuit of a beautiful vision of human perfection to bear on the faith and science debate over the genealogical Adam and Eve.
+Only afterward the facts, and even the crisis, are marshalled in support of the new world view.”[^28] Copernicus’ revolution moved us beyond the separation of planetary motions into homocentric spheres, and with them Ptolemy’s equant, which Copernicus believed resulted in a cosmological “monster” of disparate parts rather than a whole “man”.[^29] Swamidass brings the pursuit of a beautiful vision of human perfection to bear on the faith and science debate over the genealogical Adam and Eve.
 Whereas for Copernicus, the debate concerned which is more beautiful—a geocentric vs. heliocentric universe, for Swamidass, it is the beautiful compatibility of Genesis and evolutionary genetics.

 [^27]: